 Miller’s writing has also appeared in Time, Slate, Utne Reader, Discover, Science, National Wildlife, Health, Moment, Jewcy.com, interfaithfamily.com, and many other publications.
 Miller studied photography at the Maryland Institute College of Art, and her photographs have been published in the New York Times, the Christian Science Monitor, and International Wildlife.
 Her work on interfaith families has been featured on NPR’s All Things Considered, NPR’s Here & Now, NPR’s Diane Rehm Show, on the PBS program Religion & Ethics Newsweekly and on HuffPost Live, and in dozens of other media outlets.
 Miller also writes for the Jewish Daily Forward‘s interfaith relationship advice column, The Seesaw.

-Susan Katz Miller is available for speaking, book group appearances, and facilitating workshops for interfaith couples, teens or grandparents.
-She has spoken at the Humanist Community of Harvard, Georgetown’s Berkley Center, the University of Virginia, Lafayette College, Jewish Community Centers, interfaith peacemaking groups, and many other venues.
+Susan Katz Miller is available for speaking, book group appearances, personal coaching, and facilitating workshops for interfaith couples, teens, grandparents, clergy, and educators.
+She has spoken at Harvard, Georgetown, the University of Virginia, Lafayette College, Jewish Community Centers, national conferences, and many other venues.